-I personally prefer parking at Livingstone Drive and using side Bruce Trail next to the tracks to bring me directly to the Tews Trail, but it is a longer hike than the alternate route.
-This trail is more scenic and gives you access to another small waterfall on the way, as well as a chance to observe birds of prey circling around Dundas Peak.
+I personally prefer parking at Livingstone Drive and using side Bruce Trail next to the tracks to bring me directly to the Tews Trail.
+This trail is more scenic and gives you access to another small waterfall on the way, Lower Sydenham Falls (but it reliant on seasonal flow) as well as a chance to observe birds of prey circling around Dundas Peak.
+I regularly see Red Tailed Hawks here.

-After about 10 minutes, of hiking along the tracks, you will reach the trail leading north.
+After about 10 minutes of hiking, you will reach the trail leading north.
 It is right in the area where Spencer Creek and the railroad tracks intersect (slightly off in the crude map above).
 When you arrive at this point, there will be two paths: one will take you to a higher vantage point, but further away from the creek, and a second path that takes you down to the elevation of the creek itself.
-Be warned; the more scenic path to the bottom is much more difficult, as the path doesn't stay defined.
+Be warned: the more scenic path to the bottom is much more difficult, as the path doesn't stay defined.
 There will be parts where you may need to walk through the water, or climb very steep hills.
+This will be pretty much impossible to do during high flow season, as it'll be fast moving water and hip level.
 The top path is relatively painless in comparison to the bottom path, but you will sacrifice picture opportunities along the way.

 Lower Tews Falls